pvpk1994/Backport_tools/README.md

 # Steps

+0. Place rebase_hook_config.json in $(pwd)/.git/
+   The user has an option to enable/disable custom rebase hooks (Pre-rebase and post-rewrite) The option can be set to True (Enable) or False (Disable) in .git/rebase_hook_config.json

-0. Add personal Github token to the GITHUB_TOKEN env variable.
+1. Add personal Github token to the GITHUB_TOKEN env variable.

     export GITHUB_TOKEN=your_github_token